• Skip to main content

 Recipe Notes:

-• Before making this recipe, please read FAQ above for helpful tips to ensure your dessert is a success.
+• Before making this recipe, please read all of the info above for helpful tips to ensure your dessert is a success.

 • This dessert is best enjoyed the day it was made, but if you have leftovers, store in an airtight container in the fridge.
 Warm up before serving again.